Dr Brian Frederick

-Presently, I'm in production on 'Meet, Marry, Murder', a 20-episode television series which will air on the True Crime Network.
+Presently, I've just completed work as a subject matter expert (SME) on 'Meet, Marry, Murder', a 20-episode television series which will air on the True Crime Network.
 The series is produced by U.K.-based 'First Look TV' and investigates real-life cases of intimate partner homicide in the United States.

 Later this year, I'll begin production as an SME on Series 3 of 'Inside the Mind of a Serial Killer', a U.K. television documentary series that offers a glimpse into the minds of serial killers and examines what drives them to commit their crimes.